Jalexandrou/IAC-RISCV-CW/Personal Statements/JacobPeakeStatement.md

 If I had more time, I would have implemented set associative cache which is designed to take advantage of spatial locality in order to maximise the reduction in miss rate.
 I also would have added multiple levels of cache as an expansion of memory heirarchy.
 ___

+In reflection, I am satisfied & happy with the outcome of our RV32I Processor.
+I believe that the team was organised and handled the distribution of tasks efficiently and communicated effectively throughout- resulting in the team completing the main objective and two additional 'stretch goals'.
+I would have much enjoyed having more time to further explore this area and look forward to continuing this module with compilers next term.
+Many thanks to my fellow peers who worked on this project with me!
+___
 ### Relevant Commits
 - [`Adding ALU`](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-1/commit/65945848e7b2a2c131758b5361d6a271e4588043)
 - [`Adding DataMem`](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-1/commit/ee85bf3daf01f4ebe64abc5401fe508efdc47020)